bellockk/FLL-2026/doc/ConnectToTheRobot.md

 ### Enter update mode (see video)

 1. Press and hold the Bluetooth button on the hub.
 1. Connect the USB cable.
+(The light on the hub will come on solid purple.)
-1. Wait for the Bluetooth light to start blinking pink-green-blue-off.
+1. Continue to hold the Blutooth button down until the light starts blinking pink-green-blue-off.
 1. Release the Bluetooth button.

 ## Backing Up Firmware